tastynoodle/rainyday.js/README.md

 rd = new RainyDay
     (
         {
             opacity: 1,                     // Opacity of rain drops
                                             // Defaults to 1
             blur: 10,                       // Defines blur due to rain effect
                                             // Defaults to 10
             resize: true,                   // Enable or disable handling resize events
                                             // Defaults to 'true'
             gravity: true,                  // Enable or disable gravity
                                             // Defaults to 'true'
-            reflections: true,                  // Enable or disable reclections inside droplets
-                                                // Defaults to 'true'
-            fill: '#8ED6FF',                    // Fill style if reflections are disabled
-                                                // Defaults to '#8ED6FF'
             collisions: true,               // Enable or disable collisions
                                             // Defaults to 'true'
             gravityThreshold: 3,            // Threshold for the gravity function
                                             // Defaults to 3
-            gravityAngle: Math.PI / 2,          // Gravity angle
+            gravityAngle: Math.PI / 2       // Gravity angle
                                             // Defaults to PI / 2
             gravityAngleVariance: 0,
             reflectionScaledownFactor: 5,
             reflectionDropMappingWidth: 50,